-We first examined the perceived focus (communal sharing vs. market pricing) of the strategies on the 8-point response scale (coded 1 through 8), with higher numbers indicating greater market focus.
-Three means indicated a market-pricing focus (M = 6.13-6.65) and three indicated a communal-sharing focus (M = 2.48-2.78; table 2).
+We first examined the perceived focus (communal sharing vs. market pricing) of the strategies on the eight-point response scale (coded one through eight), with higher numbers indicating greater market focus.
+Three means indicated a market-pricing focus (M's = 6.13 - 6.65) and three indicated a communal-sharing focus (M's = 2.48 - 2.78; table 2).

-Judgments of acceptability for the six strategies were coded 1 through 7, with higher numbers indicating greater acceptance.
+Judgments of acceptability for the six strategies were coded one through seven, with higher numbers indicating greater acceptance.
+Panel A of Figure 3 shows the data collapsed into the two relational-focus categories.
 We created a hierarchical regression model to test the effects of the underlying relational strategy on judgments of acceptability within participants.
 We first regressed acceptability judgments on the mean focus of the marketing strategy.
 For each participant, we calculated an unstandardized beta weight for the effect of the strategy on judged acceptability.
 We then regressed these beta weights on the condition factor (pharmaceutical or software).
 The model was significant (F(1, 87) = 9.5; p < .001).
-There was no effect of condition on the intercept (t(85) = 0.1, NS), which indicated no difference in acceptability between the pharmaceutical and software conditions.
-However, there was a significant effect of condition on the slope (t(87) = 3.1; p< .01), which indicated that the strategy's relational focus had little effect on acceptability judgments for the software company but a significant effect for the pharmaceutical company.
-Figure 3A shows the data collapsed into the two relational-focus categories.
+There was no effect of condition on the intercept (t(85) = 0.1; n.s.), which indicated no difference in acceptability between the pharmaceutical and software conditions.
+However, there was a significant effect of condition on the slope (t(87) = 3.1; p < .01), which indicated that the strategy's relational focus had little effect on acceptability judgments for the software company but a significant effect for the pharmaceutical company.
 A mixed-model ANOVA using the two categorized means for each subject confirmed the analysis.
-The effect of strategy type was significant; communalsharing strategies were judged more acceptable than marketpricing strategies ($F(1, 87) = 33.5, p < .001; \eta^2 = .28$).
-Respondents also judged the strategies to be more acceptable for a software than a pharmaceutical company (F(1,87) = 10.9, p < .001; $\eta^2 = .11$).
-The main effects, however, were qualified by a significant two-way interaction (F(1,87) = 9.4, p < .01; $\eta^2 = 10$).
+The effect of strategy type was significant; communal-sharing strategies were judged more acceptable than market-pricing strategies (F(1, 87)=33.5, p < .001; $\eta^2=.28$).
+Respondents also judged the strategies to be more acceptable for a software than a pharmaceutical company ($F(1, 87)=10.9, p < .001; \eta^2=.11$).
+The main effects, however, were qualified by a significant two-way interaction ($F(1, 87)=9.4, p < .01; \eta^2=10$).

 The two marketing strategies that referred to pricing decisions are the focus of our subsequent studies.
-We examined the interaction of "value pricing" and "ensuring access" depending on the type of company (see fig. 3B; F(1, 87) = 11.0, p < .001; $\eta^2 = .11$).
-The value-pricing strategy was judged more acceptable for a software company than for a pharmaceutical company (t(87) = 2.8, p < .01; d = .58),
+We examined the interaction of "value pricing" and "ensuring access" depending on the type of company (see Figure 3, panel B; F(1, 87) = 11.0, p < .001; $\eta^2 = .11$).
+The value-pricing strategy was judged more acceptable for a software company than for a pharmaceutical company (t(87) = 2.8, p < .01; d = .58), but the reverse occurred for ensuring access to customers (t(87) = 1.9, p < .06; d = .38).